Alliant University

-Alliant International University is a private for-profit university with its main campus in San Diego, five additional campuses in California (San Francisco, Los Angeles, Irvine, Sacramento, and Fresno) and one campus in Phoenix, Arizona.
+Alliant University is a private for-profit university with its main campus in San Diego, five additional campuses in California (San Francisco, Los Angeles, Irvine, Sacramento, and Fresno) and one campus in Phoenix, Arizona.
 Its enrollment is approximately 4,000 students, of whom 95% are graduate students.

 History

 Alliant was formed in 2001 by the combination of two older institutions: the California School of Professional Psychology (CSPP) and United States International University (USIU).
 Like the institutions that it descended from, Alliant has its home campus in San Diego, California.
 Until 2007, USIU also had a Europe campus in a former public school in the UK, which was used as a site for many films, including the Harry Potter series.

 USIU is the descendant of the original Balboa School of Law founded by Leland Ghent Stanford as a private graduate institution in 1924.
 The name was changed to Balboa University and then, in 1952, to California Western University.
 With the name change to California Western University the school relocated to an oceanside campus in Point Loma (the site of present-day Point Loma Nazarene University).
 In 1968, the school's name was changed to United States International University with the vision to become a global university.
 Land was purchased for a new campus in Scripps Ranch, and all USIU operations were moved there by 1973.
 The law school, however, retained the name of California Western School of Law and moved to a new downtown location.
 In 1975 it split off to become an independent institution that is still in operation.